mbsmrtic/Kayles/README.md

 # About this project

 This project is a test project that came from Blink.
 The original game was a Kayles game application that runs in the console.
-I extended the game functionality according to the instructions.
+I extended the python version of the game functionality according to the instructions.
 <br>
 <ul>
 	<li>